SandhyaaBudhu/Bell-Equipment-Coding-Challenge/ChallengeA_JavaScript/README.md

--- Bell Equipment Coding Challenge - Challenge A (JavaScript) --
+# Bell Equipment Coding Challenge - Challenge A: JavaScript

-- Description:
+**Description:**
 This program tracks machine assembly progress in a factory bay.
-It shows how many steps are completed, how many are remaining, the current bay number, and progress percentage.
+It displays:
+- Steps completed
+- Remaining steps
+- Current bay number
+- Progress percentage
 When assembly is complete, it shows a completion message.

-- Requirements:
+**Requirements:**
-Node.js installed
+- Node.js installed
-prompt-sync package (installed using npm)
+- `prompt-sync` package (installed via npm)

-- Setup:
+**Setup:**
-Clone the repository from GitHub.
+1. Clone the repository from GitHub.
-Navigate to the ChallengeA_JavaScript folder.
+2. Navigate to the `ChallengeA_JavaScript` folder.
-Run npm install to install dependencies.
+3. Run `npm install` to install dependencies.

-- Running the program:
+**Running the program:**
-Run node assemblyTracker.js in your terminal.
+1. Run `node assemblyTracker.js` in your terminal.
-Follow the prompts to enter total steps, current step number, and bay number.
+2. Follow the prompts to enter:
+   - Total steps
+   - Current step number
+   - Bay number